-- Earthworms eat soil and filter out bacteria, fungi, and tiny animals to eat.
+- Earthworms eat soil.
+Their bodies use bacteria, fungi, and tiny animals in the soil for their food.
 They also eat dead plant material.

 - Earthworm poop is released at the entrance to the burrow, forming piles known as castings.
 These castings contain nutrients, which enter the soil and help plants grow.

 - An earthworm is both a male and a female.
 A worm must mate with another worm in order to produce eggs, however.